lakhanpatil99/lakhanpatil99/README.md

 > Impact matters more than features.
 - Why build it?
 - Who benefits?
-- What problem dies it solve?
+- What problem does it solve?
 - Products over prototypes

 ---